[Holodeck –

 DALBY: I can’t believe you’d say that.

-TUVOK: The strongest tactical move is always the one in which you
+TUVOK: The strongest tactical move is always the one in which you will

-Retreat is often the best possible option.
+often the best possible option.

 DALBY: Well, Mister Tuvok, once more you’ve proven your point.
 We’re

 just not Starfleet material.
-Are we dismissed?
-Sir?
+Are we dismissed, sir?

 TUVOK: Dismissed.
 Computer, exit.

-[Mess hall]
+[Mess

 NEELIX: I feel that my services as Morale Officer are required.